 "We try not to eat or use the toilet, and try to use only one protective suit every day..."

-In addition to the risk and pressure of direct interpersonal infection, medical staff worries about the shortage of professional protective suits.
+In addition to the risk and pressure of direct interpersonal infection, medical staff worry about the shortage of professional protective suits.

-At 4 p.m. on Feb.
-18, a charity package carrying the donation from 14 Singapore primary schools was sent to children in Wuhan Children's Hospital who were struggling for life in the fight against the epidemic.
-The donation was organized by iAsk, a multimedia business network, profiling the world's most influential founders and investors.
+At 4pm on February 18th, a charity package carrying the donation from 14 Singapore primary schools was sent to Wuhan Children’s Hospital who were in the life and death fight against the epidemic.
+The donation was organized by iAsk, a multimedia business network, profiling world’s most influential founders and investors.

-Chinese children and everyone around the world is impacted by the epidemic.
+Chinese children and all people around the world are related to the epidemic.

-On Feb.
-4, the Singapore Red Cross (SRC) launched a donation to help China fight the novel coronavirus epidemic.
-The Ministry of Foreign Affairs Singapore announced that its government had allocated S$1 million (about 5.06 million yuan) as a seed fund to support the charitable act by the Singapore Red Cross.
+On February 4th, the Singapore Red Cross (SRC) launched a donation to help China fight the novel coronavirus epidemic.
+The Ministry of Foreign Affairs Singapore announced that its government had allocated S $ 1 million (about 5.06 million yuan) as a seed fund to support the charitable act by the Singapore Red Cross.

-In addition to cash, the Singapore government also donated pharmaceuticals, medical supplies, and test kits.
+In addition to cash, the Singapore government also contributed pharmaceuticals, medical supplies and test kits.

 Inspired by the donation made by the government, which is the largest ever to China, Singaporeans have also actively raised funds.